Library Reopening updates & COVID-19 Resources

 To make sure we’re following CDC guidelines and doing our best to protect patrons and staff, computers will be available by appointment.
 Patrons can call the library and make their reservations for the current day only.
 We are limiting use to one-hour, but will extend the session for another hour depending on availability.

 Again, to encourage social distancing, we are allowing only two people per computer station.
 Once you have arrived for scheduled time, you will need to call the library to be allowed in.
-No other areas will be open at this time.

 To learn more, visit our how-to guide to sending your print requests to the library from anywhere.